simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-27
+<br />**Date image released:**  2025-06-28
-<br />**This image is owned by:**  Robert Eder
-<br />**Title of the image:**  Messier 109
+<br />**Title of the image:**  Lunar Farside
-<br />**Description for the image:**  Big beautiful barred spiral galaxy Messier 109 is the 109th entry in Charles Messier's famous catalog of bright Nebulae and Star Clusters.
-You can find it just below the Big Dipper's bowl in the northern constellation Ursa Major.
-In fact, bright dipper star Phecda, Gamma Ursa Majoris, produces the glare at the upper right corner of this telescopic frame.
-M109's prominent central bar gives the galaxy the appearance of the Greek letter "theta", θ, a common mathematical symbol representing an angle.
-M109 spans a very small angle in planet Earth's sky though, about 7 arcminutes or 0.12 degrees.
-But that small angle corresponds to an enormous 120,000 light-year diameter at the galaxy's estimated 60 million light-year distance.
-The brightest member of the now recognized Ursa Major galaxy cluster, M109 (aka NGC 3992) is joined by spiky foreground stars.
-Three small, fuzzy bluish galaxies also on the scene, identified (top to bottom) as UGC 6969, UGC 6940 and UGC 6923, are possibly satellite galaxies of the larger barred spiral galaxy Messier 109.
+<br />**Description for the image:**  Tidally locked in synchronous rotation, the Moon always presents its familiar nearside to denizens of planet Earth.
+From lunar orbit, the Moon's farside can become familiar, though.
+In fact this sharp picture, a mosaic from the Lunar Reconnaissance Orbiter's wide angle camera, is centered on the lunar farside.
+Part of a global mosaic of over 15,000 images acquired between November 2009 and February 2011, the highest resolution version shows features at a scale of 100 meters per pixel.
+Surprisingly, the rough and battered surface of the farside looks very different from the nearside covered with smooth dark lunar maria.
+A likely explanation is that the farside crust is thicker, making it harder for molten material from the interior to flow to the surface and form dark, smooth maria.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/M109_Robert_Eder.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/farside_lro1600.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).